riteshsah/CNN_Face_Detection_with_age_and_gender/README.md

 # CNN_Face_Detection_with_age_and_gender
- Simple Face Recognition Project which shows Age and Gender of detected face, it uses CNN pretrained model
+ Simple Face Detection Project which shows Age and Gender of detected face, it uses CNN pretrained model